Snoring Interrupts Sleep For Over 45 Million Americans

 I have tried other remedies, WHY THERAVENT?

 It’s not surprising that people resort to everything from special pillows to earplugs to sprays to separate beds to get away from the sounds of snoring.
 Most of these solutions just try to cover the symptoms of the problem rather than the problem itself.
-Theravent is different because it targets the cause of snoring—the passage of air.
+Theravent Snore Therapy is different because it targets the main cause of snoring — vibrations resulting from turbulent passages of air.
 As you breathe in, Theravent’s patented MicroValve technology opens, allowing you to breathe in normally.
 Then, as you breathe out, the MicroValves close to create a gentle pressure that naturally opens your airway and relieves snoring.
 In clinical studies, 8 out of 10 bed partners reported that Theravent quieted their partner’s snoring.

 Theravent has also been clinically proven to reduce snoring time and volume, which means more time getting restful nights of sleep for yourself and your partner and less time fighting about who has to sleep in the guest room.